|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5700 XT should theoretically be quite a bit faster than the GeForce GT 1030 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5700 XT should be much faster than the GeForce GT 1030 overall. (explain)

-Pixel RateThe Radeon RX 5700 XT should be a lot (approximately 408%) more effective at AA than the GeForce GT 1030, and also should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe Radeon RX 5700 XT should be a lot (about 408%) better at full screen anti-aliasing than the GeForce GT 1030, and able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison